fenago/oracle19c-labs/dataguard/lab_guides/lab24.md

     > with the maximum protection mode and no other standby databases
     > available that support this mode.

-8. Return to the SQL\*Plus session on stndby to start up and mount the physical standby database.
+8. Return to the SQL\*Plus session on orcldg to start up and mount the physical standby database.
 Verify that the DEV1 pluggable database is mounted.
 Exit SQL\*Plus.